jcausey-astate/CS50x2_lecture_notes/content/05a_Arrays.md

 * Size declarator must be a literal or constant.
 * C++ provides no bounds-checking for indices.
-* Array elements start out uninitialized.
+* Array elements start out uninitialized if their base types do.
+  * They are _default constructed_ if the base type is a structured or object type.
 * Arrays cannot be directly assigned.
 * Arrays are always passed by reference to functions.
 * Arrays do not "know" their own size.